Customary and Traditional Use of Muskoxen

 • Call 907-3890

 Permits are awarded through a random drawing.
-Drawing in 2024 will be July 17th.
+Drawing in 2026 will be the following week.
 Permits will be issued to the selectee once proof of being a federally qualified subsistence user (State hunting license and proof of residence) are presented to NPS staff.

 Communities Eligible for the FX2312 (Noatak) Subsistence Hunt